jvs/sourcer/docs/examples/arithmetic.md

 -->

 The grammar is compiled to a Python module, which is assigned to the variable ``g``.

-The module defines a ``parse`` function, which you can use to parse strings.
+The module defines a ``parse`` function, which you can use to parse strings:

 <!-- CONSOLE -->
 ```python